jackiesafari/BridgeAi-test/python/examples/cdp-langchain-chatbot-whatsapp/README.md

-# CDP Agentkit LangChain Extension Examples - Chatbot Python
+# CDP Agentkit LangChain Extension Examples - WhatsApp Chatbot Python

 This example demonstrates an agent setup as a Update WhatsApp """terminal""" style chatbot with access to the full set of CDP Agentkit actions.